-“At Castlepoint, you can stay there for four hours without paying – that’s a big attraction and it’s where Castlepoint has got the edge over the town centre, where car parking is very expensive,” she said.
+“At Castlepoint, you can stay there for four hours without paying – that’s a big attraction and it’s where Castlepoint has got the edge over the town centre, where car parking is very expensive,”

 “We’re five years on and the town centre has never really risen to the challenge.”
 But Jeff Bray, a senior lecturer in retail management at Bournemouth University, believes the town centre’s demise has been greatly exaggerated.